 Most of the popular websites end with the .com extension which prepares our mindset to believe ‘.com’ as an obvious extension of every domain.
 Statistics show that approximately 47% of the website today use the ‘.com’ extension.

 Rare but sometimes even the search engines prefer ‘.com’ domains over other domains.
 This is not always true, but it has been found that ‘.com’ as a universal domain does well instead of regional domains such as ‘.us’, ‘.in’, ‘.uk’, etc.

 So, it’s wise to stick with a ‘.com’ domain.

-2. Choose a Short, Simple and Spellable Name
+2. Choose a Short, Simple, and Spellable Name

-It’s better to choose a short, simple and spellable domain name over a long or complex name.
+It’s better to choose a short, simple, and spellable domain name over a long or complex name.
 Having a short and simple domain has several various benefits.

-To mention a few, first, it’s easy to remember, so users can memorize your brand name without putting any effort.
+To mention a few, first, it’s easy to remember, so users can memorize your brand name without putting in any effort.
 This helps with your website’s branding.